PennHui2016/OpDEA/README.md

 ## webserver
 We prepared a freely-accessible webserver for helping users to use OpDEA without installation of the package, see http://www.ai4pro.tech:3838/.
-The webserver requires uploading expression data, so we recommend using our standalone toolkit (with priority, no R package needs to be installed and no need to upload data, just decompress it and use it).
+The webserver requires uploading expression data, so we recommend using our standalone toolkit (available at: https://zenodo.org/uploads/10548205, no R package needs to be installed and no need to upload data, just decompress it and use it).
 If you hope to try our R package, please see following sections.

 ## Requirements for installation of OpDEA